dojo/docs/quickstart/rest.rst

 Basics of RESTful Services
 ==========================

 A lot of people stumble across RESTful services and expect to find a well fleshed out standard with some hard and fast rules.
 That is the first thing you have to get over when it comes to REST.
 REST is a convention or pattern.
-It is basically leveraging the HTTP protocol and methodology to provide hierarchal data services.
+It is basically leveraging the HTTP protocol and methodology to provide hierarchical data services.
 The fates of the provider and consumer are inexplicably linked.

 Personal commentary, is that standards like SOAP and XML-RPC and XML, which have driven technology for the past decade, have given us this false sense that any provider can talk to any other consumer without knowing an iota about each other.
 This is simply silly.
 Very few people implement a provider or consumer without some level of conversation or dialogue.
 The technology community has heaped and layer upon layer of structure to protect providers from consumers and in my opinion, REST gets back to basics of implementing basic CRUD functions in a simple and logical way.